Stonefly (Plecoptera) Glossary

 synonym - Two or more names used for the same organism.
 There is always a commonly accepted name and various historic names are considered synonymies.
 Synonymies occur in several ways.
 One is when a species is described by two people independently.
 Another is when species are consolidated (lumped) or split into a genera.
 In these cases, the oldest species name (by date of publication) is always retained.
 Changes in generic names are common when a group of insects are taxonomically revised by experts.
 You can use the Integrated Taxonomic Information System to check if a species name has been synonymized.

-systellognatha - Refers to the carnivorous stoneflies that have the mouthparts of the labium with the paraglossae longer than the glossae.
-Chloroperlidae, Isoperlidae, Perlidae, Perlodidae.
+systellognatha - An infraorder used to classify stonefly families.
+Refers to the carnivorous stonefly families that have labial mouthparts with the paraglossae longer than the glossae.
+Includes the families Chloroperlidae, Isoperlidae, Perlidae and Perlodidae.
 Used by Frison in his revisions of 1935 and 1942.

 systematics - a branch of science that assigns scientific names to organisms.
 There were large changes in plecoptera systematics during the 19th and 20th centuries.
 Some of the publications that relate directly to Gunnison Basin plecoptera such as Knight and Gaufin (1966) have old names and may be difficult to interpret until the reader translates the nomenclature changes.
 Chapter 16: Guide to Changes in Generic Names in Stewart and Stark (2002) is a helpful overview.
 Bill Stark's Nearctic Stonefly List http://www.nearctica.com/nomina/oddbugs/plecop.htm has synonyms too.